Introduction

 For this activity we processed two data sets.
 One is of the Eau Claire soccer complex here in town using the GEMS sensor and the other is the same location with a Canon SX260 camera.
 Please watch the video below (Figure 4) to see how these were run and what the final products of each are.
 Figure 5 is the resulting mosaic from the GEMS sensor project.

-Figure 4 This is a video on how to create new project in Pix4D and run imagery you have collected
+4 This is a video on how to create new

-Figure 5 Mosaic of the Eau Claire Soccer Park collected by the GEMS sensor
+Figure 5 Mosaic of the Eau Claire Soccer Park collected by the GEMS sensor |

 The video in Figure 4 was showing the process for running the GEMS data in Pix4D.
 The same steps are followed in order to run the SX260 except when the images are being added.
 The images for the SX260 are geotaged meaning they have lat/long information included with them unlike the GEMS images so there is no need to add the .POG file with the trigger locations in it.
 Figure 6 is the mosaic from the SX260 project.

-Figure 7 This is the animation for the GEMS data or Figure 5
+7 This is the animation for the GEMS data or Figure 5

-Figure 8 This is the animation for the SX260 data or Figure 6
+Figure 8 This is the animation for the SX260 data or Figure

-Figure 9 This is a short tutorial on some of the functions in Pix4D.
-All of these functions were performed on the GEMS data set in the video.
+in Pix4D.
+All of these functions were performed on the GEMS data set in the

 Discussion

-Creating the line, polygon and volume measurements and shape files was very straight forward and easy to understand.
-I created a few maps from the shape files I made in Pix4D.
-Figure 10 is the maps with GEMS data and figure 11 is the Sx260 data.
+the shape files I made in Pix4D.
+Figure 10 is the maps with GEMS data and

 Pix4D has a lot to offer as a software package and from this small introduction to some of its functions this week I look forward to seeing what else it has to offer.
 The next project will be incorporating GCPs when processing imagery.